WHAT’S NEW

 MCEWEN NORTHSIDE

-The next phase of McEwen Northside (known as the Block E phase and totaling 300,000 square feet) will feature a building of nine stories with eight floors of Class A office space, 30,000 square feet of creative office space, specialty retail and restaurant space located on the ground floor, and a sky bridge connecting the parking garage for convenient access.
+The next phase of McEwen Northside, under construction now, will feature a building of nine stories with eight floors of Class A office space, 30,000 square feet of creative office space, specialty retail and restaurant space located on the ground floor, and a sky bridge connecting the parking garage for convenient access.
 In addition, a freestanding 8,000-square-foot signature restaurant building has been planned with a second-floor showroom office encased with a glass exterior.

 FRANKLIN GROVE ESTATE AND GARDENS